 Making the best Sourdough Cranberry Muffins

-Crafting this recipe proved more challenging than expected!
+Getting this recipe right proved more challenging than expected!
 In my initial test, I followed my usual tricks for achieving an extra tall muffin top, only to witness my muffins rise in the oven and then sadly flatten out.

 I realized my mistake was adding whole cranberries to my batter.
 The whole berries released too much juice into my batter causing them to lose their structure.
 Additionally, biting into the whole cranberries made the muffins too unappealingly sour.